 During the presentation, Sharabani used his iPhone X to take a selfie with Iarchy, after which he sent a text message to their company’s CEO.

-On the MacBook, Iarchy issued a command to Sharabani’s iPhone to back up its data over Wi-Fi, which is made possible by an iOS feature, called iTunes Wi-Fi Sync.
+On the MacBook, Iarchy issued a command to Sharabani’s iPhone to back up its data over Wi-Fi, which is made possible by an iOS feature called iTunes Wi-Fi Sync, which works on both macOS and Windows hosts.
 After the synchronization was complete, Iarchy showed that both the selfie and the text message were easily accessible on his MacBook.

 — Adi Sharabani (@adisharabani) April 18, 2018